Crew Packs Cargo Dragon With Science, Begins Spacewalk Preps

-Category: Space Hits: 3NASA astronaut Kate Rubins loads engineered heart tissue samples into a science freezer for preservation and later analysis.
+Category: Space Hits: 5NASA astronaut Kate Rubins loads engineered heart tissue samples into a science freezer for preservation and later analysis.

 The Expedition 64 crew is going into the weekend packing the SpaceX Dragon resupply ship and readying it for a Monday morning undocking from the International Space Station.
 The orbital residents are also turning their attention to a pair of spacewalks taking place before the end of January.